Shani Rhys James: Education and career

 Rhys James studied at Loughborough College of Art and Design and in 1976 obtained a degree in Fine Art at Saint Martin's School of Art, in London.

 She later moved to Powys to live and work, taking her young family with her.

 Rhys James is known particularly for her melancholy self-portraits.
 Her 1993 Studio with Gloves shows her sitting in her studio.
 When she is not painting herself she generally paints other women, still lifes, domestic scenes or "riotously spiky and rip-roaring" vases of flowers.
 Art critic Michael Glover says "There's something mad, wild and thuggish about this work, such is its total lack of restraint.
 It seems to be gulping at colour...
 She lathers and slathers on the paint with a kind of unrestrained glee.
 No wonder the eyes of the model are always slightly bulbous with a kind of childish wonderment".
 Prints, studies in charcoal and ink are also produced by Rhys James as well as painting.

 Rhys James has been elected to the Royal Cambrian Academy of Art and the 56 Group Wales.

 In 2011 the artist and entertainer, Rolf Harris, included Rhys James in a BBC TV series on 'great' Welsh artists.
 She was the only living artist included.
 Harris painted a self-portrait in the style of Rhys James, using a small hand mirror and looking at his face 'as a landscape'.

-Rhys James has exhibited across Europe, also in the USA, Hong Kong, New Zealand and Australia.
+Rhys James has exhibited across Europe, also in the US, Hong Kong, New Zealand and Australia.
 She is represented by the Martin Tinney Gallery, Cardiff.